 Due to liquidity restraints associated with the Fund's investments in Investment Funds, it is presently expected that, under the procedures applicable to the repurchase of Shares, Shares will be valued as of the applicable Valuation Date.
 The Fund will generally pay the value of the Shares repurchased (or as discussed below, 98% of such value if all Shares owned by a Shareholder are repurchased) no later than the 65th day after the deadline for Shareholders to tender Shares for repurchase as set forth in the applicable repurchase offer.
 This amount will be subject to adjustment within 5 business days after completion of the annual audit of the Fund's financial statements for the fiscal year in which the repurchase is effective.
-Shares may be repurchased prior to Investment Fund audits.
-To mitigate any effects of this, if all Shares owned by a Shareholder are repurchased, the Shareholder will receive an initial payment equal to 98% of the estimated value of the Shares (after adjusting for fees, expenses, reserves or other allocations or redemption charges) no later than the 65th day after the deadline for Shareholders to tender Shares for repurchase as set forth in the applicable repurchase offer, subject to audit adjustment, and the balance due will be determined and paid within five business days after completion of the Fund's annual audit.
+Shares may be repurchased, the Shareholder will receive an initial payment equal to 98% of the estimated value of the Shares (after adjusting for fees, expenses, reserves or other allocations or redemption charges) no later than the 65th day after the deadline for Shareholder statement, and the balance due will be determined and paid within five business days after completion of the Fund's annual audit.